Watts-College/cpp-527-fall-2021/practice/week-01.md

 ------

-**Numberic vectors containing decimals are called doubles because the computer allocates twice as much memory as an integer (8 bytes)**.
-So more precise numbers are more "expensive" in computational terms.
+Vectors of **decimal numbers are called doubles because the computer allocates 8 bytes or twice as much memory** for each element as allocated for elements in an integer vector.
+So more precise numbers are more "expensive" in computational terms. *Modern computers typically allocate more than 8 bytes per element for doubles and it varies by operating system.*

 ### Q5-A: Default Numeric Type